 The second part of the equity equation concerns the charging infrastructure.
 Initial data from the United Kingdom suggests that home charging, while slow, is more cost-effective than public charging.28 Yet lower-income groups, especially those living in urban areas, often lack access to home charging.
 About 78% of resident-owned homes in the United States have a garage or carport where charging apparatus can be installed, but only 37% of rented homes feature a garage or a carport.29

-For this reason, a concerted effort is needed to locate EV charging stations in easily accessed public places, such as locations near workplaces, retail centers, and multifamily housing.
-New York’s 2020 EV Make-Ready program will reimburse businesses for setting up charging stations for their employees and provide 100% reimbursement for stations placed at multifamily apartment buildings in economically disadvantaged communities.30
+For this reason, a concerted effort is needed to locate EV charging stations in easily accessed public places, such as locations near workplaces, retail centres, and multifamily housing.
+New York’s 2020 EV Make-Ready programme will reimburse businesses for setting up charging stations for their employees and provide 100% reimbursement for stations placed at multifamily flat buildings in economically disadvantaged communities.30

 An even bigger challenge for ecosystem players, including governments, will be the availability of a workforce trained to maintain and repair EVs and the charging infrastructure.31